Weiss Distribution Technique

 He found that stirring right to the bottom of the puck led to higher puck resistance overall, and more importantly, less variation in the resistance from one shot to the next.
 This suggests that deep WDT is more effective than puck raking.

 While deep WDT may be more effective, both techniques are effective compared to other distribution methods, and puck raking is easier, Buckman argues.
-“Gagne’s results are convincing, but the improvement going to the bottom is slight”.
+“Gagne’s effects are convincing, but the improvement going to the bottom is slight”.

 Nonetheless, the difference in effectiveness was enough to convince Rao, who had previously argued that puck raking was superior.
 “The reason I believed that for a little while was likely because I wasn’t doing the WDT well enough,” Rao says.